dugudugu/chris-harms-web/README.md

 These recipes are not only delicious, but they are also easy to make.
 And if you may have any questions or suggestions please feel free to [contact us](https://dugudugu.github.io/chris-harms-web/contact.html).

 #### User Stories:
-- As a vistor to the webpage he/she should be able to navigate the webpage efficiently.
+- As a vistor to the web page he/she should be able to navigate the web page efficiently.
 The user schould be able to go to the information the need right away whitout much clicking and reading.
 - As a vistor the user has the possiblity to get to know the chef.
 Learn more about his background and what inspired him to be a chef.
 The gives the user the opportunity to connect with the chef.
 - The recipes that have been chosen are for diffrent skillen cook, from the novice home cook to a beginner chef.
 - The recipes are user friendly, they not only contain the ingredients that you would need but also a video.
-- Users of the webpage are able to contact the chef, with requests or comments about the webpage.
+- Users of the web page are able to contact the chef, with requests or comments about the web page.
 - At the bottom of the page, user can see a very short story about the chef.
 Users can also see links to follow on social media pages.
 If users decid to click the social media icon, a new brower page will open with the related social media links.
-- Also at the bottom of the page, are quick links of the webpage, that open on the same page.
+- Also at the bottom of the page, are quick links of the web page, that open on the same page.
 - There is also contact information about the chef.